firstlookmedia/autocanary/README.md

 On the other hand, some people say they don't think the government can force you to say something -- let alone something untrue -- because the First Amendment strongly disfavors compelled speech.
 Plus companies aren't supposed to blatantly deceive consumers, so this would be forcing them to violate consumer protection law.

+There is no public record of a warrant canary ever being tested in court.
+You should consult a lawyer to discuss the pros and cons before you decide whether publishing a Warrant Canary is a good course for your service provider.
+For more information about the legal issues surrounding Warrant Canaries, see: https://www.eff.org/deeplinks/2014/04/warrant-canary-faq

-Basically, use AutoCanary at you own risk.
+Basically, use AutoCanary at your own risk.
 All care and no responsibility.

 <3
 Morgan Marquis-Boire & Micah Lee